iCliniq Logo

 How Is Meralgia Paresthetica Diagnosed?

 To diagnose the condition, the doctor or healthcare professional will take the history to get a general idea about the symptoms and condition.
-The physician will inquire about the type of clothes worn regularly or to work, if belts are worn etc,.
-Next, the physician performs a physical examination requiring one to point out the area of numbness or pain in the region.
+The physician will inquire about the type of clothes worn regularly or to work, if belts are worn, etc. Next, the physician performs a physical examination requiring one to point out the area of numbness or pain in the region.
 A detailed description of the pain should be provided to the doctor.
-Some additional examinations will be done, which include reflex testing and strength testing.
+Some additional examinations will be done, including reflex and strength testing.
 The doctor might recommend further tests if the condition is not diagnosed by physical examination alone.
 Some of them include the following:

 • Imaging Studies - X-rays (not preferred in pregnant women) or MRI (magnetic resonance imaging) will provide a detailed image of the internal structures.
 Even though imaging studies prove very little significance in diagnosing meralgia paresthetica, we can use them to rule out any existing disorders like tumors in the pelvic region or a herniated disc.

 • Nerve Conduction Studies - Here, damaged nerves are detected via electrical stimulation.
-They are usually done on the affected and the non-affected part and then compared.
+They are usually done on the affected and the non-affected parts and then compared.

 • Electromyography - This technique measures the electrical activity and discharges produced by the surrounding muscles.
 A thin electrode is placed into the muscle to detect any signs of activity.
 This test is usually normal in meralgia paresthetica, but it is done to rule out other disorders.